zhouvp/zhouwp/readme.txt

-Git is a version control system
+Git is a distributed viersion control system
 Git is free software